-For a male character, it often comes with a mindset of My Girl Is Not a Slut: Either in the form of "I don't want to make my girl a slut by sleeping with her" or in the form of "she's a slut for sleeping with me, so I don't want her".
-This phenomenon was formerly popularly called the MadonnaWhore Complex, back before that other Madonna's frank sexuality made the old term a bit too confusing.
+For a male character, it often comes with a mindset of My Girl Is Not a Slut.
+Either in the form of "I don't want to make my girl a slut by sleeping with her" or in the form of "she's a slut for sleeping with me, so I don't want her".
+This phenomenon is otherwise known as the MadonnaWhore Complex, its Sister Trope that is only applicable to women, either from a cultural standpoint or from an individual one.

 For a female character, the same problem may apply through Internalized Categorism.
 It may also be about being overly concerned with avoiding the Sex for Services trope: If a guy does nice things for her, she might be afraid of coming across as paying for his services with her body, and thus she'd rather have sex with some random jerk she's not even as attracted to.

 Of course, for both genders, the portrayal may very well limit itself to the character being messed up in general.
 Or simply portrayed as inherently incomprehensible.
-On the more neutral end, this can also be found in characters whose romantic and sexual orientations don't match, such as Romantic Asexuals and allosexual aromantics in relationships with people who aren't.
+On the more neutral end, this can also be found in characters whose romantic and sexual orientations don't match, such as alloromantic asexuals and allosexual aromantics in relationships with people who aren't.

 Compare/contrast Can't Have Sex, Ever and Sex Equals Love.
 It can often accompany Sex for Services.
 See also Can't Act Perverted Toward a Love Interest.
 For cases where a woman falls for a man other than the Protagonist-Centered Morality dictates that she ought to, see instead Dogged Nice Guy or All Girls Want Bad Boys.
 Chastity Couple, Courtly Love, Sex Changes Everything, and Friends with Benefits are subtropes.